Cesare Magni

 Cesare Magni or Magno (c.1495–1534) was an Italian painter of the Leonardeschi school.
 He was born and died in Milan, and was an illegitimate son of Francesco Magni, a member of a well-known family of that city.

+In 2025 the Italian art magazine Artribune published an article in which it is hypothesized that a small chapel near Milan, San Galdino in Zelo Surrigone, built within 1518, may have been Cesare Magni's first work.
+Proof of that could be the Magni coat of arms painted in the frescoed vault.